franquitt/intellisite_challenge/README.md

     - ./requirements/resources/events.json:/uploads/events.json
 ```

-Start and build your docker compose
+Go to the folder **docker/dev** to start and build your docker compose
 ```bash
 docker-compose up --build -d
 ```